ergoplatform/ergodocs/docs/dev/wallet/keys.md

 [BIP-0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) defines a logical hierarchy for deterministic wallets.
 This is a common standard that is used directly (or used as inspiration) by countless projects in the cryptocurrency sphere.

-Such a standard allows end users to move between different wallet software trivially, and thus sets down a framework for a more cohesive ecosystem to grow.
+Such a standard allows end users to move between different wallet software trivially and established the framework for a more cohesive ecosystem to grow.

-The standard has 5 levels part of its path:
+The standard has five levels as part of its path:

 ```
 m / 44' / coin_type' / account' / change / address_index